Anatoly1010/Atomize/atomize/documentation/oscilloscope_functions.md

 This function queries or sets the acquisition type.
 If there is no argument the function will return the current acquisition type.
 The type should be from the following array:<br/>
 ['Normal', 'Average', 'Hres', 'Peak']<br/>
 High-resolution (also known as smoothing) mode is used to reduce noise at slower sweep speeds where the digitizer samples faster than needed to fill memory for the displayed time range.<br/>
+Fot Tektronix 3000 Series 'Hres' option is not available.<br/>
 ### oscilloscope_number_of_averages(*number_of_averages)
 ```python3
 oscilloscope_number_of_averages(*number_of_averages)